 - Nipah Virus is an airborne transmission infection and can affect those who come in direct contact with contaminated bodies such as pigs or bats carrying the virus.

-- Infected Bats shed the virus through the excreta and secretions.
+- Infected bats shed the virus through excreta and secretions.
 Human-to-human transmission has also been documented.

 - NiV is also capable of causing disease in pigs and other domestic animals.

-- Direct contact with the Pigs is the prime mode of transmission of the virus in humans.
+- Direct contact with pigs is the prime mode of transmission of the virus in humans.

-- Nipah Virus is usually associated with inflammation of the brain due to which severe days of fever can often lead to a state of confusion, disorientation and even persistent drowsiness.
+- Nipah Virus is usually associated with inflammation of the brain due to which several days of fever can often lead to a state of confusion, disorientation and even persistent drowsiness.

-- Encephalitis may also emerge as acute or late-onset and can be a fatal complication of NiV.
+- Encephalitis may also emerge as an acute or late-onset and can be a fatal complication of NiV.

 - Neurological, respiratory and pulmonary signs also emerge in an infected individual.

-- Some common signs and symptoms of NiV are drowsiness, dizziness, nausea, fever, headache, fever, nausea, dizziness, drowsiness and mental issues such as confusion.
+- Some common signs and symptoms of NiV are drowsiness, dizziness, nausea, fever, headache and mental issues such as confusion.

 So far, no vaccine has been developed for curing the infection in both humans and animals.
 The primary treatment for human cases is intensive supportive care and supportive medicines.